 The tips of the skis are closer to the body and far enough from the head that there’s no chance of banging into them, even if you’re wearing a helmet.

-- Weight: 3 lbs.
-11 oz.
+- Weight: 3 lbs., 11 oz.

-- Pros: Great ski and snowboard carry
+- Great ski and snowboard carry

-- Cons: Slightly heavy for its size
+- Slightly heavy for its size

-Best Durability: Mystery Ranch Gallatin Peak 40
+Best Durability in a Ski Backpack: Mystery Ranch Gallatin Peak 40

 Mystery Ranch, the brainchild of veteran pack designer Dana Gleason, is known for smart designs and bomber construction.
 In fact, Mystery Ranch packs are a mainstay for the military and firefighting communities in situations when a pack is truly survival equipment.